Colt Starting – Getting It Right!

 With Richard Winters Horsemanship

-two or possibly three years of age.
+or possibly three years of age.
 It's probably time to start their formal education.
 What is your plan?
-Are you going to send
+Are you going to send your equine

-your equine youngster off to boarding school?
+youngster off to boarding school?
 Are they going to be home schooled?
-Are you going to hire a tutor to come to your
+Are you going to hire a tutor to come to your home?

-home?
-Someone from the county will come knocking on your door if you do not have a plan for your child's formal education by
+Someone from the county will come knocking on your door if you do not have a plan for your child's formal education by the time they

-you'll never be sorry for spending extra quality time building a relationship with your children and helping them be all they can be.
+never be sorry for spending extra quality time building a relationship with your children and helping them be all they can be.
+It's true

-It's true with our horses as well.
-Starting out with a good quality foundation in your horse's training will pay dividends throughout
+with our horses as well.
+Starting out with a good quality foundation in your horse's training will pay dividends throughout your horse's

-small percentage are qualified to be colt starters.
+percentage are qualified to be colt starters.
 If you are a horseman or horsewoman of that caliber, congratulations.
-You will
+You will enjoy the

-enjoy the satisfaction of starting your own horse and supporting him through these early stages of training.
-If not, then it's time to
+satisfaction of starting your own horse and supporting him through these early stages of training.
+If not, then it's time to seek

 Horse training is no different than any other vocation.
 How would you go about finding a doctor or dentist, plumber or contractor?

-with the story of how things did not work out well with the previous trainer.
-On some of those occasions, they themselves were
+the story of how things did not work out well with the previous trainer.
+On some of those occasions, they themselves were the

-the previous trainer!
+previous trainer!
 It's simple but true.
 Do it right or do it over.
-This is the most important educational time in your young horse’s
+This is the most important educational time in your young horse’s life.

 Have I done all that I can do to prepare myself and this colt for our first ride?